As a landlord in California, it’s crucial to know the laws when it comes to breaking a lease.

 Conclusion

-Disclaimer: This blog should not be used as a substitute for legal advice from a licensed attorney in your state.
+Disclaimer: This blog does not constitute legal advice from a qualified attorney in your state.
 Laws change, and this post might not be updated at the time of your reading.
 Please contact us for any questions you have in regards to this content or any other aspect of your property management needs.